spinnaker/spinnaker.io/content/en/docs/community/contributing/code/developer-guides/dev-env/kork-library.md

     ```
     eachDependency {
-      if (it.requested.group == 'com.netflix.spinnaker.kork') it.useVersion '0.1.0-SNAPSHOT'
+      if (it.requested.group == 'io.spinnaker.kork') it.useVersion '0.1.0-SNAPSHOT'
     }
     ```